 Co-founder & Director

-Brian is a Co-founder and Director of Vertex, as well as a Partner in TriStar Technology Ventures.
+Brian is a Co-founder and Director of Vertex, as well as a Partner in TriStar Technology Ventures, and a UK alumnus.
+TriStar Technology Ventures is a venture capital investment group currently managing two investment funds totaling approximately $40 million.
+Brian’s primary focus is in life sciences, including medical devices, diagnostics and drug discovery.
+He sits on the Board of five portfolio companies and actively oversees TriStar’s interest in two others.
 Prior to co-founding TriStar and Vertex, Brian served as the Assistant Director in the Office of Technology Transfer and Enterprise Development at Vanderbilt University.
 That role involved leading various technology transfer functions for Vanderbilt, which included identifying, protecting, marketing and licensing promising new technologies to companies of all stages and sizes, as well as developing collaborative, sponsored R&D and material transfer relationships with industry.
 Brian has executed over 50 exclusive and non-exclusive licensing deals for more than $7 million in cash and $110 million in milestones.
 He has also participated in management of the office’s venture investment and company formation activities.
 Since beginning as the Chancellor Fund in 2000, Vanderbilt has invested a substantial amount of capital into 30 different Vanderbilt-related companies.
-In his role at Vanderbilt he worked closely with researchers, administrators, legal counsel, investors and company partners in forming and nurturing long-term commercial relationships.
+In his role at Vanderbilt, he worked closely with researchers, administrators, legal counsel, investors and company partners in forming and nurturing long-term commercial relationships.
 Brian’s technology portfolio at Vanderbilt was focused primarily on biotech and pharmaceutical innovations.
-He is also active in the Association of University Technology Managers (AUTM), currently serving as the Associate Vice President and formerly a member of the Board of Directors.
-Brian also sits on the boards for two of TriStar’s portfolio companies, VenX and Device Innovation Group.
-Prior to moving into technology transfer, he worked as a postdoctoral researcher in the Department of Biochemistry at Vanderbilt, where his work focused on structure-function studies of the cytochromes P450.
-Brian holds a doctorate in Toxicology from the University of Kentucky, a Master’s degree in Environmental and Industrial Health from the University of Michigan and an undergraduate degree in Biology from Penn State University.
+He is also active in the Association of University Technology Managers (AUTM), previously serving as the Associate Vice President and a member of the Board of Directors.
+Prior to moving into technology transfer, Brian worked as a postdoctoral researcher in the Department of Biochemistry at Vanderbilt, where his work focused on structure-function studies of the cytochromes P450.
+He holds a doctorate in Toxicology from the University of Kentucky, a Master’s degree in Environmental and Industrial Health from the University of Michigan and an undergraduate degree in Biology from Penn State University.